Ekundayo Jayeoba

-Ekundayo Jaiyeoba (born 4 April 1980) is a Nigerian football player who currently plays for Strumska slava in Bulgaria.
+Ekundayo Jaiyeoba (born 4 April 1980) is a Nigerian football player who played as a striker.
+He played in the Bulgarian First League for Lokomotiv Plovdiv.
+As well as playing in Bulgaria, Jaiyeoba spent time on loan at Israeli side Maccabi Herzliya for the second half of the 2007–08 season.

-Trivia

-Ekundayo is a striker but has spent most of last season recovering from a serious injury that he suffered in late fall of 2004.
-He joined Levski in 2004 after spending a couple of seasons at Lokomotiv Plovdiv.
-"Dayo", as fans call him, is a prolific striker and is among the best young attackers in the Bulgarian football championship.

-Bulgarian "A" Group
+Club career

 2003-04: Helped Lokomotiv Plovdiv win the Bulgarian APFG League championship with nine goals in 26 appearances.

 2004: Featured for Lokomotiv Plovdiv in their UEFA Champions League second round qualifier, as they got eliminated by Belgian side Club Brugge.

 2004-05: Started the season with Lokomotiv Plovdiv but later joined another Premier League club Levski Sofia.
-Signed a three-and-a-half year contract for €150,000.
+Signed a three-and-a-half-year contract for €150,000.
 Teamed up with fellow Nigerian Richard Eromoigbe.

 2005-06: Sidelined for six months after suffering an Achilles tendon injury in a UEFA Cup first round qualifying game against Slovenian club NK Publikum.

 2006-07: Helped Levski Sofia to join at UEFA Champions League Group stage.

-2007-08: He started the season with Levski Sofia but on 31 January 2008 he agreement for the transfer of the Nigerian PFC Levski player to the Israeli Maccabi Herzliya has been finalized at the very end of the winter transfer period.
-The footballer will be playing on loan until the end of the season but there is also an option for the Israeli club to buy his transfer rights.
+2007-08: He started the season with Levski Sofia.
+On 31 January 2008 he joined Israeli side Maccabi Herzliya on loan until the end of the season.

 2008: After playing on loan at Maccabi Herzilya, Levski sold him to Chernomorets in the Bulgarian League.
-He returns to familiar terrain where he made his mark wearing the colours of Lokomotiv Plovdiv and Levski Sofia.

 2009: After several months in Burgas, he is loaned by Vihren Sandanski and later bought.

 2010: In June his contract with Vihren expired and he left gladiators to join ambitious Etar 1924.

+In March 2012, Jayeoba joined Marek Dupnitsa.
+In August 2013, he then moved to Strumska Slava.
+In March 2018, he signe for Granit Vladaya.

+In August 2019, Jayeoba was appointed player-manager of Levski Chepintsi.
+However, he was sacked in August 2021.
+In September 2021, he signed for PFC Dragoman as a playing assistant coach.